zweck/zweck.github.io/_posts/2016-04-20-Unsettled-setup.md

 - get a surface style machine with a real processor but with fans in the lid

 Stay tuned, a decision is pending...

+So, I bought the Surface Book.
+Installed Ubuntu on it.
+And hated every minute of it.
+The machine looks amazing but ubuntu is really rough on it and Windows was even worse.
+So I've defaulted to the new MacBook, and after 3 months I think it's the best mac yet.
+Beats my old MacBook Air as the most portable, performant balance.